5 Essential Leadership Principles for Success in Everything

 The hardest I had ever cried was in the fourth grade.
 I was sobbing uncontrollably on the bus from school to home.
 I was minutes away from having to confess to my mother that I had done something I had never done before—I got a B on my report card.

 From my mom’s guidance I learned the importance of being honest with myself.
 It’s easy to make excuses, to rationalize why we don’t put in the extra effort, but my mom never let me do that.
-She always pushed me to look inward, to be honest with myself, and to strive for excellence.
+She always pushed me to look inward and to strive for excellence.
+Over my various careers, I’ve seen the best leaders do this too.

 As a country we could take a play out of my mother’s book and follow her leadership principles.
 America shouldn’t settle for anything less than exceptional when it comes to training the workforce of tomorrow, building the infrastructure of the future, or having the best healthcare for our citizens.
 We should be honest with ourselves and accept the fact that we can and should do better.